beginning of content

 Key facts

-- The Achilles tendon is the thick cord you can feel at the back of your ankle that attaches the calf muscle to the back of your heel.
+• The Achilles tendon is the thick cord at the back of your ankle that attaches the calf muscle to your heel.

-- The 2 most common injuries of the Achilles tendon are Achilles tendinopathy (weakness due to tiny tears in the tendon) or sudden rupture (break or tear) of the tendon.
+• Some common injuries of the Achilles tendon are Achilles tendinopathy or a sudden tear of the tendon.

-- Achilles tendon injuries can cause pain, swelling, weakness and reduced movement at the back of your ankle.
+• Achilles tendon injuries can cause pain, swelling and weakness at the back of your ankle.

-- To diagnose a tendon injury, your doctor will examine you and ask about your symptoms and may refer you for an ultrasound or x-ray.
+• To identify a tendon injury, your doctor will ask about your symptoms and may do some physical tests.

-- Most Achilles tendon injuries do not need surgery — see your doctor for a treatment plan, which may involve physiotherapy.
+• Most Achilles tendon injuries do not need surgery — see your doctor or physiotherapist for a treatment plan.

 What are Achilles tendon injuries?

-The Achilles tendon (often simply called the ‘Achilles’) is the thick cord you can feel at the back of your ankle.
+The Achilles tendon (often called the 'Achilles') is the thick cord at the back of your ankle.
 It attaches the calf muscle to the back of your heel.

 The 2 most common injuries of the Achilles tendon are:

-- Acute rupture (break): a complete or partial tear that occurs when the tendon is stretched beyond its natural range.
+Achilles rupture is a common injury that occurs when your tendon is stretched past its natural range.

-What are the symptoms of Achilles tendon injuries?
+What symptoms are related to Achilles tendon injuries?

 The symptoms of Achilles tendinopathy include:

-If you have pain under the heel, it is usually not an Achilles tendon problem.
+If you have pain under your heel, it is usually not an Achilles tendon problem.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.